MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-customize-reports.md

 4. Build a report specific for departments.

-5. Publish the report to the Power BI workspace configured.
+5. Publish the report to the configured Power BI workspace.

 ## Data model and report mapping

 For more information on data model and report mapping, see: [Data model and report mapping for historical analytics reports in Customer Service](oob-data-models.md#data-model-and-report-mapping-for-historical-analytics-reports-in-customer-service)